AMiNo-13/Online-Retail-Time-Series-Analysis-Forecasting/README.md

 <img width="438" alt="Screen Shot 2021-01-05 at 1 29 21 PM" src="https://user-images.githubusercontent.com/62824675/103725347-3600c280-4f8b-11eb-956d-5ed65d4c14fa.png">

 By the graph you can see an upward trend in sales and high peaks sales before holidays.
-My forecast is closely align with the sales trend which is good, showing an overall increase trend after a small dip, but the model can still can be improved.
+My forecast is closely align with the sales trend which is good, showing an overall increase trend after a small dip, but the model can still can be improved to align more closely with the sales trend.
+After all we can see it upward trend forecast for upcoming weeks which can be a good indication that the company is healthy and doing well and shouldn't be worried about the small dip.

 From the dataset I analyzed and forecast the top 10 products weekly and daily.
 Since they are close to 40 graphs in this research I am just going to go over few.
 You can see the entire model and graphs in my notebook.
 Here is the link: https://github.com/AMiNo-13/Online-Retail-Time-Series-Analysis-Forecasting/blob/main/Modeling%20%26%20Forecasting.ipynb